Wouldn’t it be great if you could publish a new page on your WordPress site, and the following happened … all from your post address:

 WordPress allows you to create a custom URL structure for your published and archived posts, so your pages can go from something that is non-SEO friendly like this …

 To something like this …

 Out of the box, WordPress post URLs are not very search engine-friendly.
-In this step-by-step tutorial, you will learn how to configure your WP permalinks to help your content rank better in search engines like Google.
+This step-by-step tutorial shows you how to configure the Permalinks section of your WordPress site to automatically help you get better indexing in Google.

-In your WordPress dashboard click on, Settings > Permalinks …
+Log into your WP admin and click on Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create “pretty” permalinks instead for our posts.
-To do this, we need to specify a different Permalink structure than the default one.
+We want to create a “pretty” permalink instead for our posts.
+To do this, we need to specify a different Permalink structure than the one set by default.